parkerchace/MusicTheory/READ_ME_FIRST.txt

 ╔══════════════════════════════════════════════════════════════════════╗
 ║                                                                      ║
-║  This is your last chat, so I've made everything as foolproof as    ║ ║  possible.
-The interactive wizard (MASTER_SETUP.bat) will guide     ║ ║  you through each step with clear instructions.                     ║ ║                                                                      ║ ║  If anything is unclear, all documentation files have detailed      ║ ║  explanations and troubleshooting sections.                         ║ ║                                                                      ║ ║  The code is complete, tested, and ready to compile!                ║ ║                                                                      ║ ║  Good luck with your music theory project! 🎵🎹🎶                    ║ ║                                                                      ║
+║  The Music Theory VST3 plugin code is complete and ready to          ║ ║  compile!
+See BUILD_AND_RUN.md for comprehensive setup guide.        ║ ║                                                                      ║
+║  For the browser-based music theory app, simply open                 ║ ║  modular-music-theory.html - no compilation needed!                  ║
+║                                                                      ║
+║  Good luck with your music theory project! 🎵🎹🎶                    ║ ║                                                                      ║
 ╚══════════════════════════════════════════════════════════════════════╝

-START HERE: Double-click MASTER_SETUP.bat or run SETUP_CHECK.bat
+START HERE: See BUILD_AND_RUN.md for VST3 plugin setup
+            Or open modular-music-theory.html for browser app

-All files are in your workspace - no additional downloads needed except the prerequisites (VST3 SDK, vcpkg).
+All files are in your workspace - no additional downloads needed except the prerequisites for VST3 compilation (VST3 SDK, vcpkg).

 - GitHub Copilot